 Fresh and floral Jasmine Milk Tea made with Jasmine green tea and boba pearls.
-This bubble tea has a very light sweet flavour, is easy to make and extremely refreshing!
+This bubble tea has a very light sweet flavour and it's easy to make at home!

-It’s no wonder that most bubble tea shops have Jasmine Boba as their most popular choice.
-This milk tea is not overly sweet, it’s delicate and has a perfumed scent from the Jasmine flowers.
+It’s no wonder that most bubble tea shops have Jasmine Bubble Tea as their most popular choice.
+It's not overly sweet, it’s delicate and has a perfumed scent from the Jasmine flowers.

 What does it taste like?